memfault/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 .. _nrf91_fota:
 .. _nrf9160_fota:

-Remote Monitoring with Memfault
+Remote Observability for your Embedded Device
 *******************************

+The |NCS| bundles support for remotely monitoring and debugging your fleet.
+This can be leveraged to quickly identify and triage issues in the field and optimize connection quality and battery life for global deployments.
+The collection system has been optimized to work in intermittent connectiviy environments and has extemely low overhead.

-The nRF Connect SDK includes out-of-the-box metrics collected with Memfault for monitoring LTE connectivity such as total bytes sent and received, the network operator, frequency band, and signal quality measurements.
+The Cellular stack has been instrumented for out-of-the box collection of a number of key connectivity health vitals such as such as total bytes sent and received, the network operator, frequency band, and signal quality measurements.
+For debugging, any system crashes as well as modem traces can be remotely collected for further analysis.
-`Memfault`_ is a cloud-based web application with |NCS| compatibility that monitors devices and allows you to debug issues remotely.
-Memfault integration provides the following features to |NCS|:

-* `Remote debugging <Memfault debugging_>`_ - Memfault issues can be efficiently resolved with automatic detection, alerts, deduplication, and actionable insights sent through the cloud.
-* `Continuous monitoring <Memfault monitoring_>`_ - Monitors device and fleet-level metrics like connectivity and low power state in real-time dashboards and displays prepopulated metrics for your devices.
-  You can access device level data to resolve bugs faster.
+Using the nRF Connect SDK third party integration with tools like Memfault can be used to visualize this data across your fleet and by device.
 See the :ref:`ug_memfault` page for more information on how to enable Memfault in your |NCS| project with a nRF91 Series SiP.

 FOTA updates
 ************